 Includes all species belonging to the paddlefish, salmon/trout (including splake, lake trout, lake herring and whitefish), sturgeon, pike, catfish (including bullheads), sunfish (including largemouth bass, smallmouth bass and crappies), perch (including walleye and sauger) and bass families (including white bass).

 Season dates, limits and restrictions are established for all game fish.
-The season is closed for all sturgeon species in SD inland and border waters.
+Except for lake sturgeon on Big Stone Lake during the specified catch and release season, the season is closed for all sturgeon species in South Dakota inland and border waters.